thebuilder/react-intersection-observer/README.md

 ### `test-utils.js`

+You can use these test utilities globally or per-test or both.

+#### Global

+In your Jest config, add `'react-intersection-observer/test-utils'` to the array value for the `setupFilesAfterEnv` key.

+#### Per File

-Import the methods from `react-intersection-observer/test-utils`.
+Import methods from `react-intersection-observer/test-utils`.

 **`mockAllIsIntersecting(isIntersecting:boolean | number)`**
 Set `isIntersecting` on all current IntersectionObserver instances.